 Comparisons have been drawn to another horse, one that transcends the confines of British national hunt racing – Red Rum.
 Tiger Roll could become the first horse to win multiple Grand Nationals since the legendary three-time winner of the 1970s.
 The horse is also young enough at 9-years-old to have a couple of cracks at emulating Red Rum’s three victories.

 Of course, there are other options to bet on GN 2019.
-Rathvinden, who is given a best price of 14/1 with Bet365, is a tough customer, having won the Bobby Jo Chase recently and the National Hunt Challenge Cup at Cheltenham last year.
+Rathvinden, who is given a best price of 14/1, is a tough customer, having won the Bobby Jo Chase recently and the National Hunt Challenge Cup at Cheltenham last year.
 He has plenty of experience, yet he has never been tested over the fences of Aintree before.
 Vintage Clouds will also take plenty of money, with odds ranging from 14/1 right up to 25/1 at other bookies.

 Elegant Escape looks a winner

 If any horse could one day take Tiger Roll’s crown as the king of long-distance chasing, Elegant Escape looks the most likely.
 Being 7-years-old puts Elegant Escape just on the margins (there hasn’t been a winner younger than 8-years-old since the Second World War), but the horse has already won the Welsh Grand National and looks the exact type to upend the history books.
 20/1 (various) looks a shrewd bet, even if it is each-way.